Bally’s Shares Plans For Retail, Casino Outside Future Las Vegas A’s Stadium

 After more than a year of waiting, Bally's Corp. has unveiled detailed plans for a sizable portion of land surrounding the future Las Vegas home of the Athletics.

-A 500,000-square-foot retail, dining and entertainment complex will also feature a live theater accommodating 2,500 guests.
+A 500,000-square-foot retail, dining, and entertainment complex will also feature a live theater accommodating 2,500 guests.

-In 2026, construction will begin on a 3,000-room hotel-casino featuring two towers.
+In 2026, construction on one of the newest casino will begin on a 3,000-room hotel-casino featuring two towers.

 Transforming A Historic Site